ihmeuw/vivarium_research/docs/source/model_design/concept_model/ensemble_distributions/index.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-A key design feature of Vivarium is *propensity-based sampling*, in which each simulant posesses a "propensity" for an attribute :math:`E` (such as a risk exposure) that is invariant across scenarios, time, and/or draws of model parameters, and the propensity is used to determine the value of :math:`E` for the simulant at each time step.
-This is typically done by defining the propensities as real numbers that are drawn uniformly from the interval :math:`[0,1]` and then applying inverse transform sampling to in order to guarantee that :math:`E` follows a prescribed distribution across the simulated population.
+A key design feature of Vivarium is *propensity-based sampling*, in which each simulant posesses a random "propensity" for an attribute :math:`E` (such as a risk exposure) that is invariant across scenarios and/or time and/or draws of model parameters, and the propensity is used to deterministically assign the value of :math:`E` for the simulant at each time step.
+This is typically done by defining the propensities as real numbers that are drawn uniformly from the interval :math:`[0,1]` and then applying `inverse transform sampling`_ in order to guarantee that :math:`E` follows a prescribed distribution across the simulated population.
 Here we describe two propensity-based approaches to sampling from an ensemble distribution, based on the two sampling strategies for mixture distributions deescribed above.

 Two-propensity sampling from ensemble distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One-propensity sampling from ensemble distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-GBD teams generally do not need to sample values of an exposure variable :math:`E` from its estimated ensemble distribution.
-Rather, a typical use case of ensemble distributions for a GBD team would be to estimate the prevalence of each exposure category of :math:`E` by computing areas under the PDF of :math:`E`.
-Thus, having a formula for the PDF or CDF of :math:`E` is sufficient.

-..
-  In general, GBD teams do not need to sample values from an ensemble distribution

-Vivarium, on the other hand, *does* need to sample values from the exposure distribution of :math:`E`, as we need to initialize a population of simulants with the correct distribution of exposures.
-The standard strategy Vivarium uses for sampling from a probability distribution is `inverse transform sampling`_:
-Sample a uniform random variable :math:`U`, then compute :math:`E = Q(U)`, where
-:math:`Q` is the `quantile function`_ (or percent point function) for :math:`E`.